-Here can be found a list of my recent publications.
+Here is a list of my recent publications for Common Weal.
 Click the titles for links to my blog article on the reports and click the images for direct link to the reports themselves.

 The Scottish Government put out a call for evidence for their proposal to cut and eventually eliminate air passenger duty (or, as it’s now going to be known, Air Departure Tax).

 Common Weal duly obliged and submitted our economic analysis.
 It’s just as well we did because the government then admitted that it hadn’t done any itself.

 The first iteration of Common Weal’s White Paper Project.
 Our attempt to re-state the case for independence in a rational, evidence based manner.
 It is our first step towards a “consolidated business plan for the establishment of a new nation state”.

 GERS (Government Expenditure and Revenue Scotland) 2015/16 reported Scotland’s fiscal deficit to be in the region of £14 billion per year, portraying Scotland as the country experiencing some of the most challenging financial circumstances in Europe.

 However, this study must be viewed firmly in the light of Scotland being a member nation of the United Kingdom and, as such, any attempt to use them to project the finances of an independent Scotland must be treated with caution and qualification.

 Claiming Scotland’s Assets